Use the exact shift

 | The Home Depot | Early, late, or overnight commute risk | store | 5am stock, weekends, and late close | medium; early shifts and store locations can make reliable transportation important |

-| FedEx | Early, late, or overnight commute risk | station or hub | early morning sort, overnight sort, and weekends | high; sort shifts often start very early or late |
+| FedEx | Early, late, or overnight commute risk | station, hub, facility, or FedEx Office store | early morning sort, overnight sort, and weekends | high; sort shifts often start very early or late |

 | Target | Early, late, or overnight commute risk | store | weekends, closing shifts, and fulfillment rushes | medium; seasonal and closing shifts need reliable commute |